pimlie/nuxt-matomo/README.md

 > See the official [Matomo JavaScript Tracking client docs](https://developer.matomo.org/api-reference/tracking-javascript) for a full overview of available methods

+> :warning: If you need to support IE9 or IE10 and `blockLoading: false`, then you need to include a [ProxyPolyfill](https://github.com/GoogleChrome/proxy-polyfill) manually as [Babel](https://babeljs.io/docs/en/learn/#proxies) doesnt provide one

 #### Middleware example
 ```js
 export default function ({ route, store }) {